ledgerscope/xero-java-oauth2-starter/README.md

 * Authorization.java
 * Callback.java
 * TokenRefresh.java

+You also need to replace --SOURCE ACCOUNTING SOFTWARE--.
+The source accounting software values are 1004 to return QuickBooks Online data and 1009 to return Sage Business Cloud Accounting data.

 ## Build and deploy
 Compile your app and deploy to a server (tomcat, etc)